 OUR FIVE-YEAR-OLD KINDERGARTEN PROGRAM INCLUDES:

-- Emphasis on learning to read using the Spalding Reading Program, a phonics-based, multi-sensory program, along with the Primary Phonics Reading and Workbook series
+- Emphasis on learning to read using the Saxon Reading Program, a phonics-based, multi-sensory program, along with the Primary Phonics Reading and Workbook series

 - Yearly Stanford Achievement Tests and Metropolitan Readiness Tests with scores above grade level

 - Bible lessons taught daily

 - An average class size of 15 students

 Our T1 Program is a unique program that provides a transition from kindergarten to first grade for those students who are not quite ready for first grade.

 Priority for our T1 Program is given for current PCS students who are enrolled in our Kindergarten Program.
 The average class size is 15 students.